DBCDK/rawrepo-update-tool/README.md

   -np PASSWORD, --password PASSWORD
                          The password in the netpunkt triple used when calling update.
 Default '2****r'.
   -t TEMPLATE, --template TEMPLATE
                          The template to use when calling update.
-Default 'allowall'.
+Default 'dbc'.
   -tr TRACKING_ID, --tracking-id TRACKING_ID
                          The tracking id to use when calling update.
 No default tracking id.
   -l ERROR_LIMIT, --error-limit ERROR_LIMIT